csoltenborn/GoogleTestAdapter/README.md

 [![Coverage Status](https://coveralls.io/repos/OpenCover/opencover/badge.svg?branch=master&service=github)](https://coveralls.io/github/OpenCover/opencover?branch=master)

-Google Test Adapter (GTA) is a Visual Studio 2015 extension providing test discovery and execution of C++ tests written with the [Google Test](https://github.com/google/googletest) framework.
+Google Test Adapter (GTA) is a Visual Studio extension providing test discovery and execution of C++ tests written with the [Google Test](https://github.com/google/googletest) framework.
 It is based on the [Google Test Runner](https://github.com/markusl/GoogleTestRunner), a similar extension written in F#; we have ported the extension to C# and implemented various enhancements.

 ![Screenshot of test explorer](Screenshot.png)

 #### Features

-* Linear and parallel test execution
+* Sequential and parallel test execution
 * Traits support by means of custom C++ macros and/or trait assignment by regexes
 * Full support for parameterized tests
 * Full support for all Google Test command line options, including test shuffling and test repetition